Toufik-CHAARI/project2_webscrapping/README.md

 ### -Clone the project by running the following command
 'git clone https://github.com/Toufik-CHAARI/project2_webscrapping.git'

-### -Create a folder named "dowloads"
+### -Create a folder named "downloads"

-### -Inside this folder create 4 folders with the following names:
+### -Inside the "downloads" folder create 4 folders with the following names:

 1. step2
 2. step3